PGold762/social-api/README.md

 ## Credits

-* Worked with Tutor Andrew Tirpok
+* Worked through the documentaiton from class activities

 ## License